danielkorat/Lung-Cancer-Risk-Prediction/README.md

 **Note that in order to obtain a general purpose prediction model, one would have to train on the full NLST dataset.
 Steps include:**

-- Gainng access to the [NLST dataset](https://biometry.nci.nih.gov/cdas/learn/nlst/images/)
+- Gaining access to the [NLST dataset](https://biometry.nci.nih.gov/cdas/learn/nlst/images/)
 - Downloading<sup>1</sup> ~6TB of positive and negative volumes (requires storage and a few days for downloading)
 - Preprocessing (see Data Preprocessing section above)
 - Training (requires a capable GPU)